huntabyte/comp-parser/README.md

 Fork of [el3um4s/svelte-get-component-info](https://github.com/el3um4s/svelte-get-component-info)

-Credit to the original author [el3um4s](https://github.com/el3um4s) for the original package.
+Credit to the original author [el3um4s](https://github.com/el3um4s).
 They did all the hard work, I just added some features for use with another project of mine.

 _A function to extract information about the props, actions, slots and css variables from a Svelte file.
 Designed to simplify the creation of documentation_

 NPM link: [@huntabyte/svelte-get-component-info](https://www.npmjs.com/package/@huntabyte/svelte-get-component-info)

-I recommend using it with [el3um4s/svelte-component-info](https://github.com/el3um4s/svelte-component-info) (npm: [@el3um4s/svelte-component-info](https://www.npmjs.com/package/@el3um4s/svelte-component-info))

 ### Install and use the package